revonzev/minecraft-python-mcpy/README.md

 The default is four spaces.
 Do use the proper tabbing otherwise the compiler will not compile mcpy to mcfunction correctly.

 ### Project base path
 The default is `./` (Where the mc.exe is).
-Any files that's inside a folder inside the project base will be generated in the dist path.
+Any files that're inside the project base path will be generated in the dist path.

 ### Individual files
 The default is `false`.
 If you wish to set the files manualy, set `"individual_file"` to `true`.
 Then add the files inside `"files"` list.
 If `"individual_file": false` then it will compile all the files inside the project base path.